We undertook a case study nine years ago to determine whether infographics impacted traffic.

 The newer infographics, on average, drove 21,582 visitors and 371 backlinks from 34 unique domains.
 As for social shares, each one generated 486 tweets and 259 likes.

 The reason for the drop in traffic and links isn’t related to the quality of the infographics.
-We used the same research methods to come up with topics and the same designer in many cases.
+We often used the same research methods to develop topics and the same designer.
 And we promoted them through the same channels.

 As you can see from the KISSmetrics data, infographics still drive traffic but not as much as they used to.

-In addition to publishing infographics on KISSmetrics, I also publish infographics on Quicksprout every Friday.
+In addition to KISSmetrics infographics, we published infographics on Quicksprout every Friday.

-My goal with releasing infographics on Quicksprout is to help you understand complex marketing data through simple visuals.
-And my hope was that infographics would help generate a lot of traffic.
+Our goal with releasing infographics on Quicksprout is to help you understand complex marketing data through simple visuals.
+And our hope was that infographics would help generate a lot of traffic.

-Because I didn’t get on the infographic bandwagon early enough on Quicksprout, I didn’t have the same results as we did at KISSmetrics.
-But each infographic did generate 41,487 visitors and 469 backlinks from 38 unique domains.
+Because we didn’t get on the infographic bandwagon early enough on Quicksprout, we didn’t have the same results as we did at KISSmetrics.
+However, each infographic generated 41,487 visitors and 469 backlinks from 38 unique domains.
 As for social shares, each graphic generated roughly 621 tweets and 572 likes.

 But what is interesting is that the infographics haven’t helped increase the overall search traffic for Quicksprout.
 You would think that the more backlinks you generate, the more search traffic you’ll have, but this hasn’t been the case so far.